 Age-Related Macular Degeneration

 Age-related macular degeneration (AMD) is a disease of aging of the macula of the retina, a small spot in the middle of the retina in the back of the eye you need for sharp vision.
-It doesn't often lead to complete blindness, however, as the blurred or blank area of your vision gets bigger, your ability to see deteriorates.
+It doesn't often lead to complete blindness, but as the blurred or blank area of your vision gets bigger, your ability to see deteriorates.

 AMD can affect one or both eyes.
 According to the National Eye Institute (NEI) of the National Institutes of Health (NIH), it is a common eye disease in people over age 50 but is more likely to occur after age 60.
 The risk factors for AMD include: